How to Know When to Break Up

 10. Tempted to talk with your ex?

-Even as you may have initiated the breakup, some painful emotions may surface in the days and months following the end of the relationship.
-You may have wanted to fly solo, but the reality of feeling there is no one out there thinking of you can be difficult.
+Even though you may have initiated the breakup, some painful emotions may surface in the days and months following the end of the relationship.
+You may have wanted to fly solo, but the reality of feeling no one is thinking of you can be difficult.

 You will need to process this life-changing milestone.
-But do surround yourself with people who love you and who will be there for the dark times that follow the end of a relationship.
+But surround yourself with people who love you and will be there for the dark times that follow the end of a relationship.

 Make sure that when you do start to date, you are doing this with a sense of excitement, and not just because you are unable to be alone.